Gunnister

 Gunnister is a small 'abandoned' village at the North-West Mainland in Shetland, Scotland.
-It is most commonly known for the Gunnister Man - the remains of a man from the late 17th century which were found by some peat cutters in a peat bog not far from the junction of A970 road.
+It is most commonly known for the Gunnister Man - the remains of a man from the late 17th century which were found by peat cutters in a peat bog not far from the junction of A970 road.

 The name Gunnister has been suggested to stem from the Old Norse/Old Norwegian *Gunna-setr.